 § 21.7.
 Temporary practice permits.

-(a) A graduate registered nurse may only practice professional nursing under supervision and if the graduate registered nurse holds a current temporary practice permit. ‘‘Supervision’’ means that a licensed registered nurse is physically present in the area or unit where the graduate registered nurse is practicing.
+(a) A graduate registered nurse may only practice professional nursing under supervision and if the graduate registered nurse holds a current temporary practice permit.
+“Supervision” means that a licensed registered nurse is physically present in the area or unit where the graduate registered nurse is practicing.
 The Board may grant a temporary practice permit to a graduate registered nurse as follows:

-(1) An individual who wishes to practice as a graduate registered nurse during the period from the date of completion of the educational program to the notification of the results of the licensing examination shall submit an application for a temporary practice permit for a graduate registered nurse on a form provided by the Board and remit the fee specified in § 21.5 (relating to fees).
+(1) A graduate registered nurse who wishes to practice professional nursing shall submit an application for a temporary practice permit for a graduate registered nurse on a form provided by the Board and remit the fee specified in § 21.5 (relating to fees).
 A temporary practice permit granted under this section is valid for up to 1 year from the date of issuance, unless extended under paragraphs (3) and (4), and immediately expires if the applicant fails the licensing examination.

 (2) At least 90 days prior to the expiration date of the temporary practice permit, the graduate registered nurse shall: